If you don’t have something nice to say… Don’t say anything at all!

 Both my mother’s wisdom and the wisdom gained through obtaining my education degree taught me the skill of helping children separate the action from the person.
 Or another way to say it is redirecting away from the personal attack and instead addressing the incident and getting to know your triggers.

-Believe me, emotional resilience is what needed to maneuver you to the other side!
+Believe me, emotional resilience is what is needed to maneuver you to the other side!

 I am also looking for women and men alike to share their stories about how when pushed into a corner and faced with choices that you had to make you stayed within your grace….
 Your integrity.